Wireless Power Consortium: Evolution of Wireless Power Standard

 2012 marked the introduction of multiple smartphones capable of Qi wireless charging.
 In September 2012, the Nokia Lumia 920 was announced, making it the first widely available phone with built-in Qi wireless charging.
 Nokia was quickly followed by Samsung with the Galaxy S3 (though this phone required a separate back cover for wireless charging), the LG Google Nexus 4, and the HTC Droid.

 By 2012, a rivalry had emerged between three competing wireless charging standards: WPC, the Power Matters Alliance (PMA), and the Alliance for Wireless Power (A4WP).
 PMA and A4WP both started in 2012, two years after the WPC was founded.
 PMA, founded by Proctor & Gamble and Powermat Technologies, offered technology similar to Qi that was adopted by several power transmitting designs.
 A4WP was formed by major component suppliers, with Intel joining in 2013.
 A4WP offered magnetic resonance 6.78 MHz for multi-device charging.

 Qi's specifications were updated in April 2012, with the distance between transmitter and receiver upped to 40mm.
 In May 2014, the WPC announced that over 500 phones had Qi built in.

 In 2015, PMA and A4WP merged and rebranded as AirFuel Alliance (AFA).
 The next iteration of the Qi standard, the Extended Power Profile (EPP), was also introduced in 2015.
-EPP delivered 15W of power setting up a wide-ranging discussion in the industry regarding the path wireless power would pursue to provide a ubiquitous power supply and standard.
+EPP delivered 15W of power, setting up a discussion in the industry regarding the path wireless power would pursue to provide a ubiquitous power supply and standard.